sswatson/vscode-terminal-send/README.md

 ## Advanced Usage

+### Templates

+You can do "Terminal Send: Configure Template" to send boilerplate text along with the selected text each time you invoke "Terminal Send: Send Selection to Terminal".
+Use `{}` to indicate where the selected text should be inserted.

+### Editor-to-Terminal Assignment

 The extension associates each editor with a specific terminal, so that you send code from different editors to different terminals.
 If you want to change this assignment, you can use the command "Terminal Send: Set Terminal for Current Editor" from the command palette.